LiveAboard

 Travel Advice

-Some important personal documents include flight information, insurance information, a passport with minimum 6 months validity remaining, vaccination certificates, an external battery pack and a plug point converter, vouchers, and pre-departure information for cruises are a must-carry.
+Some important personal documents include flight information, insurance information, a passport with a minimum of 6 months validity remaining, vaccination certificates, an external battery pack and a plug point converter, vouchers, and pre-departure information for cruises are a must-carry.

 • 8.4 Very good